crstffr/jspm-bundler/README.md

 var bundler = new Bundler({

     baseURL: '',                // must be the same baseURL as SystemJS

-    // paths are relative to your baseURL.
+                                // paths are relative to your baseURL
     dest: '',                   // path to folder where bundles are saved
     file: '',                   // JS file where bundle manifest is written

     bust: false,                // use file checksums to bust cached bundles

     builder: {                  // global build options passed to jspm.Builder
+        sfx: false,             // self-extracting bundle with buildStatic()
         minify: false,
         mangle: false,
         sourceMaps: false,
         separateCSS: false,
-        lowResSourceMaps: true
+        lowResSourceMaps: true,
+        config: {               // config file overrides
+            map: {},
+            meta: {},
+            paths: {}
+            ...
+        }
     },

     bundles: {